 - In a large mixing bowl, mix mashed banana, peanut butter, eggs, honey, and vanilla.

-- Slowly add dry ingredients to large bowl with wet ingredients, mix just until well-combined.
-Fold in chocolate chips.
+- Slowly add dry ingredients to large bowl with wet ingredients, stirring just until well-combined.
+Gently fold in chocolate chips.

 - Spray muffin tins with cooking spray.
 Spoon batter into prepared muffin tin, filling each cup at least ¾ to full.

-- Bake for 15 to 20 minutes until muffins (until a toothpick comes out clean).
+- Bake for 15 to 20 minutes until muffins cooked through (until a toothpick comes out clean).

 Super tasty!
-So, whip up a batch to enjoy!
+So, whip up a batch of these peanut butter oatmeal muffins to enjoy!
 They’re a big hit around our house!
+Pin It